Next.js Prompt Injection: How to Protect Your AI Features (Vercel AI SDK Included)

 - Route handlers at

-streamTextorgenerateText— called directly from Client Components via Vercel AI SDK'suseChathook oruseActions. - Pages Router API routes — traditional
+streamTextorgenerateText, called from Client Components via the AI SDK'suseChathook. - Pages Router API routes doing the same thing in the older model.

-1. Route Handlers (App Router)
+1. Route handlers (App Router)

-2. Server Actions with Vercel AI SDK
+2. Server Actions with the Vercel AI SDK

 | Approach | Coverage | Setup | Latency Impact | Best For |